jherey/amazing-cabbage/src/pages/posts/intro-to-ssh.md

 ![how ssh works image](/images/how_ssh_works.png)

-* The client sends a request (initiates a TCP connection) to a server using an IP address or public domain.
+* The client sends a request (initiates a TCP connection) to a server using an IP address or public domain (website address).
 * Server responds with the public key it has so the client, having the private key can verify it's the intended host.
 * If successfully verified, connection is established.